 These movies were created from the netCDF CarbonTracker output

-using GMT, the netCDF operators and Apple's
+using GMT, the netCDF operators for data manipulation, and ffmpeg to convert images to movies.

 There are 2 map projections (a global Hammer projection and an